-Conventional wisdom is that pork should be cooked to 80° to 85°.
-I find that a little high; 78° is probably better.
-I still need to check how long that takes; my first guess was about 50 minutes per kg at 180°, but on 19 February 2011 I tried that with a piece of meat weighing 500 g, and it took nearly an hour.
+Cooking times are equally uncertain.
+Stephanie Alexander suggests (after conversion) 60 minutes per kilogram, and “Joy of Cooking” suggests (after conversion) 55 to 77 minutes per kg.
+For a large roast, like the 2.7 kg loin that we cooked on 4 June 2016, 45 minutes per kg seem to be enough.
+Smaller cuts will need longer.
+On 19 February 2011 I roasted a piece of meat weighing 500 g, and it took nearly an hour.
 This was in a compact oven without recirculation, so I raised the temperature to 200°, but it still surprised me.
 More investigation needed.
-Given my experience with Kassler (below), 80 minutes per kg might be better.
+Given my experience with Kassler (below), 80 minutes per kg might be better for smaller cuts.

 Kassler and ham have already been processed, and the general recommendation seems to be to cook them less hot than fresh meat.
-I'm going for 74° at the moment, and the last time I tried it, with a piece weighing 880 g, it took me 66 minutes at 180° oven temperature.
-Interpolated linearly, that's 75 minutes per kilogram—a surprisingly long time.
+74° seems to be the right internal temperature.
+Cooking at 180°, I have

 For two patties (240 g): 5 minutes at 220 W, rest a minute or two, 5 minutes at 110 W.

 For two buns (175 g): 40 seconds at 1100 W.

 Try at 130° for 40 minutes.